Prosthetic Resident, Prosthetic and Orthotic Associates

 After graduating from UWF with a degree in exercise science, Delgado earned a master’s degree from Alabama State University’s orthotics and prosthetics program.
-She is now a resident at the University of Michigan and plans to become a licensed prosthetist/orthotist.
+She is now a prosthetic resident with Prosthetic and Orthotic Associates.

 Where’s your hometown and what made you decide to attend UWF?